Ensure you learn about targeting, including targeting types, as you start working with the targeting picker.

 - Custom targeting

-For ad units, use the entire name path of each ad unit—for example:
+For ad units, use the entire code path of each ad unit—for example:

 placement1, placement2, placement3

 Custom targeting allows you to target key-values, audience segments, or content metadata.
 You can use the menu to select a key and then select values.
 You can also opt to copy and paste your entry.